BioDT/dddas4dt/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8313258.svg)](https://doi.org/10.5281/zenodo.8313258)

-> What systems design is not: an absolute truth.
-Design methods changes as use cases and technologies change.
+> **What system design is not: an absolute truth.
+Design methods changes as use cases and technologies change.**

 Today's ecological modelling and simulation code typically only support static workflows.
 Users can only interact with the running code to terminate a run when input data and parameter files have been produced in advance and are read by the code at startup.
 If data re-integration is necessary, it is typically done manually using static, sanitised input files produced from data sources to interact with observation systems, data archives, and experiments.
 This presents a challenge in using legacy ecological models and simulations in Digital Twins.